dockstore/dockstore-documentation/docs/advanced-topics/wes/wes-agc-tutorial.rst

             "workflowInputs": "input.json"
         }

-3. Since this workflow is publicly posted on `Dockstore.org <https://dockstore.org/>`_, we can quickly launch it by passing the Dockstore CLI the entry name, input JSON and attachment file:
+3. Since this workflow is publicly posted on `Dockstore.org <https://dockstore.org/>`_, we can quickly launch it by passing the Dockstore CLI the entry and input files.
+File attachments can be specified with the ``--attach`` or ``-a`` switch:

     .. code:: text

-        dockstore workflow wes launch --entry github.com/dockstore-testing/wes-testing/agc-fastq-read-counts:main --json agcInputs.json -a input.json
+        dockstore workflow wes launch --entry github.com/dockstore-testing/wes-testing/agc-fastq-read-counts:main --json agcWrapper.json -a input.json

 4. The above command will return a unique run ID, similar to: